Deliver “Delight and Passion” to people

 Koga: I would like to create a place that is always there and can be called a place to belong.

-For example, there are times when just being in a space you like can enrich your soul.
-If I may exaggerate a little, I would like to make the richness of spatial concept design something that everyone can enjoy as a matter of course, like social infrastructure.
-I would like to increase the opportunities to come into contact with such spaces.
+For example, there are times when simply being in a space you like can enrich your life.
+To put it a little dramatically, I hope that the richness brought about by spatial concept design can be enjoyed by everyone as a matter of course, like social infrastructure.
+I hope to increase opportunities for people to experience such spaces.

-Also, in an interview, a junior colleague said, "I want to create concept design that I don't feel guilty about," and I agree.
-Recently, based on the SDGs, we have been incorporating upcycling of existing materials as much as possible into spatial concept design.
-I hope that creating spaces in our daily lives will naturally lead to social good and well-being initiatives."
+Also, in an interview, one of my juniors said, "I want to concept design that I don't feel guilty about," and I completely agree.
+Lately, I've been incorporating upcycling of existing materials and other elements to the fullest extent, based on the SDGs, into my spatial concept design.
+I hope that creating spaces in people's lives will naturally lead to social good and well-being initiatives."

 Koga “This is the best opportunity in the industry to work with various professionals inside and outside the company, such as sales, planners, directors (production management), and people from cooperating companies.
 As I often advance the development process, I sometimes come up with ideas that I had never thought of during conversations.